MaceShafe/JavaCPlusPlussCSharp-Assigments-2-Fall25/README.md

 All of my assignments for Fall 2025 For my Java/C++/C# class

 # Exercize 1A: Gregorian / Julian Date translator
+These methods allows for future use of a more streamlined dating system for computers, along with translating it back into an easier to understand dating system for humans.
+This code also allows you to generally get more information about a date in the Gregorian system.

+In the Gregorian calander it may be 2025 September 10, however in the Julian calandar that would be 2460929.
+One's easier to read and remember, while the other is easier for computers to interpret.
 - Added ability to translate dates
 - Added constructor and comparison functions
     - Constructor: